-And if you don’t have adequate insurance, then the financial implications compound the anguish, not just for you, but for the whole family.
+Why bother with travel insurance?
+Well, accidents happen, people take unwell.
+If you don’t have adequate insurance cover, the financial implications compound the anguish, not just for you, but for the whole family.

-When was the last time you read the small print on your travel policy?
-I know, sometimes you need a magnifying glass to make out the content on some of these policy documents, but if that’s what you have to do – do it!
+Now be honest, when was the last time you read ALL of the small print on your travel policy document?
+I know, sometimes you need a magnifying glass to make out the content on some of these documents, but if that’s what you have to do – do it!

 Most of us take a glance at the summary of benefits and see that we’re covered for Emergency Medical Expenses, which on some policies can be for millions of pounds.
 Personal Public Liability can also be for millions, while Personal Accident Cover and Legal Expenses can be for several thousands.

 So naturally we think we’re covered for everything.
 We tend to overlook the most important part of the policy document – THE EXCLUSIONS, the things we’re NOT covered for and usually find out about when it’s too late.

 SPORTING ACTIVITIES: Do you take part in any activities like jet skiing, scuba diving or kite surfing?
 These are just some examples of what people do while on holiday.
 If you intend taking part in ANY sporting activities, check that you’re covered for accident./font>

 MEDICAL CONDITIONS: It’s extremely important that you declare a pre-existing medical condition, if you don’t you won’t be covered.
 It’s not worth taking a chance that you’ll be ok when you’re on holiday, and some insurers now cover pre-existing medical conditions.
 Treatment costs can be very high, so please don’t risk it.